laurennmooney/OOP-basics/README.md

 So I'm Lauren, a front-end developer who is on her way and **determined** to become full-stack.

 I didn't start developing seriously until July 2019.
-As someone who is new to the world of software development and has more experience with frontend development than backend, C# was a new beast to me.'
+As someone who is new to the world of software development and has more experience with frontend development than backend, C# was a new beast to me.

 I'm a notetaker, and I love to help people learn.
 So this is my attempt to spread my knowledge for others also!
 I DO NOT consider myself an expert.
 This is merely a consolidation of my random notes taken from resources I've used to learn on my own, whether its videos, articles, or people.